 - Has a three needle position and a manual lubrication system

 - Easy conversion to embroidery or zig-zag or straight stitching

 - Possible to make buttonholes

 - Clearance Under Foot : 1/4″ (6mm)

 - Bed Size : 505 x 230 x 415

 From the heavy duty to the portable!
 This is a small, lightweight and portable sewing machine from the Magicfly Store that comes with 3 replaceable feet, including zig-zag stitching.
 This portable machine can be used to sew buttons, zippers and even invisible zippers.

 With such a simple and small machine, you can actually make 4 types of straight lines, 2 decorative lines, 2 buttonhole lines and 3 bind hem lines.

-This sewing machine also uses 3 types of needles, and the machine comes with 3 different types of thread of different thickness and type.
+This sewing machine also uses 3 types of needles, and the machine comes with 3 different types of the thread of different thicknesses and types.
 For lightweight fabrics, 80/11 needles should be used and for medium weight fabric, 90/14 needles are used; for heavyweight fabrics, size 100/16 needles are used.